camunda/issues/README.md

 - A `potential release version`, which is set during the research phase as high-level planning.
 The potential release version is subject to change as we refine the scope of the implementation.

-- A `target release version`, indicating the version of the product in which we plan to deliver the feature.
+- `target:xyz`: this label indicates the version of the product in which we plan to deliver the feature.
 Camunda has minor releases twice a year, and alpha releases on a monthly basis.
 Once we know what version we are delivering a feature, we will update the issue to indicate that information.
 See our [release policy](https://camunda.com/release-policy/) for more information.

-- Once a feature is delivered, the `version label` will be applied to the roadmap issue and the issue status will indicate if the feature was delivered in an alpha or minor version.
+- `version:xyz`: once an epic is delivered, this label will be applied to the roadmap issue and the issue status will indicate if the feature was delivered in an alpha or minor version.

 Some of our features in "Researching" status may still be in the exploratory stages, and have no timeframe available.
 These are included in the roadmap only for early feedback.